Relationship Counseling - Counseling in Sacramento - Nancy Ryan, MA, LMFT

 With Relationship Counseling, You Can Learn to Communicate Effectively

-I understand the difficulties and pain of relationship struggles.
+We understand the difficulties and pain of relationship struggles.
 No one wants to feel isolated or unloved.
 With help you can uncover and eliminate the blocks that are preventing connection.

-In sessions, I will help you explore your personality, your temperament, your values, your emotions and needs, and your common relationship themes.
+In sessions, we will help you explore your personality, your temperament, your values, your emotions and needs, and your common relationship themes.
 You may uncover a learned habit, misguided belief, or harmful pattern that negatively affects your current or potential relationships.
-Then, I can empower you to replace those habits and beliefs with positive ones.
+Then, we can empower you to replace those habits and beliefs with positive ones.
 You can begin to notice what triggers fear, irritation, or anger in an interaction and learn to navigate emotional reactions.
 Develop emotional intelligence and be able to handle difficult feelings.
 You can’t change the people around you, but you can make healthy changes in yourself that can reduce conflict and increase connection.
 You will be able to change the things that you can and stop focusing on others and what they should do.

 Relationship counseling can also help you better understand your attachment styles and your ability to set healthy boundaries with your family, friends, coworkers, and partner.
 Some people feel very safe in some situations and very threatened in others Sometimes it is particular people that cause us to feel unsafe.
 When you feel threatened or insecure, it can be difficult to put yourself out there and say what you need to say.
 But, you can develop skills that can help boost your sense of security and self-confidence, as well as your ability to adapt your methods of communication to different situations.